atomicdata-dev/atomic-server/CONTRIBUTE.md

 ### Cross compilation

-If you want to build `atomic-server` for some other target (e.g. building for linux from macOS), you can use the `cross` crate.
+If you want to build `atomic-server` for some other target (e.g. building for linux from macOS), you can use the `cross` crate, which requires `docker`.

 ```sh
 cargo install cross
 # make sure docker is running!
 cross build --target x86_64-unknown-linux-musl --bin atomic-server --release
 ```

+Note that this is also done in the `earthly` file.

 ## Git policy